helios01k/face-detection-cv/README.md

 Open to any issues / ideas / contributions

 _Please note: this project is made under python3.12x and will not work on 3.13x due to mediapipe not supporting 3.13x yet_

+**Current Project status: SCRAMBLE has been made; but I do want to add a text feature beside it, then I want to further push this to my embedded system which will require me to optimize this.**